hargoniX/lehmer-rs/README.md

 ![Fixed Iterations](./assets/MC-fixed-precion.png "time series of estimates for fixed iterations")

 Per <a href="https://www.pnas.org/doi/pdf/10.1073/pnas.61.1.25">Marsaglia (1968)</a> Lehmer RNGs can work well with simple Monte Carlo examples.
-The "cristalline" structure (hyperplanes when n+1 random numbers viewed as points in n-dim space) can be problematic though.
+The "crystalline" structure (hyperplanes when n+1 random numbers viewed as points in n-dim space) can be problematic though.
 So we test whether this applies to n-dimensional Monte Carlo estimation of Pi.
 FastU32 Lehmer RNG doesn't converge for dimension 10 and seed 43 even after 2.500.000.000 iterations.

 ![Non Convergence](./assets/MC-non-converging.png "not converging towards pi after 2.500.000.000 iterations")